eth42/ethcolor/README.md

 You can also use the `create_plotly_scale` function to translate your colors/`Palette` into the format of a plotly color scale.

 To print colors, you can convert them to the string formats `RGB_S`, `RGBA_S`, `rgb_S`, `rgba_S`, and `HEX` and access their strings by calling `Color.get_value()`.

+## Exporting Palettes
+The `Palette` class contains the functions `to_latex` and `to_python` to generate blocks of LaTeX or Python code that defines your palette.
+This allows for easy interoperability between the two languages, where some plots may be defined in LaTeX using TikZ and some plots may be prerendered with Python.
+Both of these functions allow for some customization of the print.

 ## Examples